 Think about the plot and the character.
-Then show how the plot and the character progress through the stages of the story.
-Fill in some adjectives to to plan your writing • Write a ook.
+Then show

-help you to develop your character. the draft • Revise your text and make the necessary corrections
+1 - 28 how the plot and the character progress through the stages of the story.
+Fill in some adjectives to help you to develop your character.
+Use a mind map to help you to plan your writing Write a rough draft Ask a friend to edit the draft Revise your text and make the necessary corrections

-Character • Then write it neatly in your bo
+Character Then write it neatly in your book

 Beginning Plot

 Character

 Middle Plot

 Character

 End Plot

-Date: My story about Beginning Middle End 107 TEACHER: Sign Date
+Date: My story about \\ Let's write Beginning Middle End 107 TEACHER: Sign Date